5 things to look for before buying skincare products

 The skin is the largest organ in the human body.
-Most people apply, rub and spray many different products on their skin without knowing that they are exposing themselves to harmful chemicals that accumulate in the body.
-Those chemicals and unnatural ingredients can lead to serious health issues, for example, Phthalates, found in fragrances, are hormone disruptors linked to birth defects, sperm damage, and infertility.
+Unfortunately, most people apply, rub and spray many different products on their skin without knowing they are exposing themselves to harmful chemicals that accumulate in the body.
+Those chemicals and unnatural ingredients can lead to serious health issues; for example, Phthalates, found in fragrances, are hormone disruptors linked to birth defects, sperm damage, and infertility.

 So, what should you do before buying skincare products?

-1. Flip that product, and check that back label
+1. Flip that product, and check the back label

 Just because companies declare their products are 'natural' doesn't mean they are.
-Many companies claim that their products are 'natural' or 'organic' when, in reality, there is a big loophole that they use.
-Companies often replace a small percentage of their product with natural ingredients so they can print certain claims on their front labels.
-They aren't lying, some of the ingredients ARE 'natural' or 'organic', but the majority of the product is still the same generic supermarket shelf lie that we used to believe and trust.
+Many companies claim that their products are 'natural' or 'organic' when, in reality, they use a big loophole.
+Companies often replace a small percentage of their product with natural ingredients so they can print specific claims on their front labels.
+They aren't lying, some of the ingredients ARE 'natural' or 'organic', but the majority of the product is still the same generic supermarket shelf lie we used to believe and trust.
 Therefore it is very beneficial to turn over and read all of the ingredients and truly see if those products are what they claim to be.
 If you find yourself overwhelmed with the lingo, a helpful resource is "The Chemical Maze" book or app.
-"The Chemical Maze" makes recognising ingredients in cosmetics (and foods) that have the potential to cause discomfort and ill-health simple and easy.
+"The Chemical Maze" makes recognising ingredients in cosmetics (and foods) that have the potential to cause discomfort and ill health simple and easy.

 2. Avoid artificial fragrances

 Some manufacturers use artificial fragrances because they are cheaper than natural perfumes.
-The problem with artificial fragrances is that many synthetic chemicals used to create the fragrances, are derived from petrochemicals (petroleum-based chemicals) and can be harmful to human health.
+The problem with artificial fragrances is that many synthetic chemicals used to create the fragrances are derived from petrochemicals (petroleum-based chemicals) and can harm human health.